-- 1. Services provided with MHBG funds shall be provided only through appropriate, qualified community programs in coordination with LME-MCO's (which may include community mental health centers, child mental health programs, psychosocial rehabilitation programs, mental health peer support programs and mental health primary family, youth, consumer-directed programs).
-Services under the plan will be provided through community mental health centers only if the services are provided as follows: - a.
-Services principally to individuals residing in a defined geographic area (service area):

-- Outpatient services, including specialized outpatient services for children, the elderly, individuals with serious mental illness, and residents of the LME catchment areas who have been discharged from inpatient treatment at a mental health facility; - c.
+- 1. Services provided with MHBG funds shall be provided only through appropriate, qualified community programs in coordination with LME/MCO's (which may include community mental providers, behavioral health centers, child mental health programs, psychosocial rehabilitation programs, mental health peer and family partner support programs and mental health family driven, youth, consumer-directed programs).
+Services under the plan will be provided through community mental/behavioral health centers only if the services are provided as follows: - a.
+Services principally to individuals residing in a defined geographic area (service area): - Outpatient services, including specialized outpatient services for children, the elderly, individuals with serious mental illness, and residents of the LME/MCO catchment areas who have been discharged from inpatient treatment at a mental health facility; - c.
 24-hours-a-day emergency care services; - d.
 Day treatment and other partial hospitalization services or psychosocial rehabilitation services; or - e.
 Screening for patients being considered for admission to State mental health facilities to determine the appropriateness of such admission (42 USC 300x-2(b) and (c)).